Transforming the Customer Experience

 Higher levels of customer dissatisfaction leading to service cancellations

 It’s impossible to satisfy everyone all the time, but it is possible to provide personalized service to meet individual customer needs.
 This is especially important in industries with traditionally high turnover rates because it is possible to “save” a customer relationship before it is irrevocably broken.

 Improve your customer retention by allowing customer service to drive your operations.
 Onboard your customers with best practices that ensures a good experience and increases retention.
 Focus on customer communications with a personalized touch.
 Implement predictive analytics, similar to predictive call routing, to determine a “risk score” for each customer.
 Use that score to determine your proactive and reactive approaches to head off cancellation (now and in the future).
-Determine what you can offer customers if they call to cancel to convince them to stay.
+If a customor calls to cancel, determine what you can offer to convince them to stay.
 Think about “white glove” service and what you’d like to experience.
 A little personalization and direct communication throughout the relationship goes a long way to encourage customers to stay.

 A Great Customer Experience Begins with a Great Employee Experience

 It’s challenging to deal with people who may be having a bad day, who are itching for a fight or who don’t believe a company will do what it says it will.
 Your employees represent your company and you want them to be at their best in every customer interaction, so help them be their best.

 Make efforts to engage your employees.
 They are a wonderful resource of information about customers, operations, what works and what does not work.
 Harness that knowledge and experience through employee surveys and focus groups.
 That kills two birds with one stone—improving the customer experience and improving the agent experience.